-I’m sharing some of the best things to do in Guatemala.
-Whether you’re looking for adventure, relaxing on an exotic beach, or planning a family vacation, there’s something to do for everyone in Guatemala.
+if you are traveling to Guatemala, here are the best things to do in this beautiful country.
+Whether you’re looking for adventure, relaxing on an exotic beach, or planning a family vacation, there’s something for everyone.
 This Central American country is one of the most exciting and colorful.
-It offers everything from lush rainforests and active volcanos to colonial architecture and ancient Mayan cities.
-So if you wonder what to do in Guatemala, here is the best guide to making the most out of your visit to this beautiful country.
+Guatemala offers everything from lush rainforests and active volcanos to colonial architecture and ancient Mayan cities.
+So if you wonder what to do in Guatemala, here is the best guide to making the most out of your visit to this captivating country.

 What To Do in Guatemala?